tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 ### List Objects in a Bucket

 Listing objects in an S3 bucket is very easy.
 You just need to issue a signed GET request to myBucket.s3.amazonaws.com.
 The only gotcha is it only returns up to 1000 objects in a single response, so getting a complete list can take multiple requests.
-It helps to know a few things when putting this together &#8211; first that objects are listed in alphabetical order, second that we can include a &#8220;marker&#8221; parameter in our request telling AWS what key to start with, and third that the response from this method includes an &#8220;IsTruncated&#8221; flag.
+It helps to know a few things when putting this together &#8211; first that objects are listed in alphabetical order, second that we can include a “marker” parameter in our request telling AWS what key to start with, and third that the response from this method includes an “IsTruncated” flag.
 The C# code to list objects looks like this:

 ```csharp
 IEnumerable<S3Object> ObjectsFor(string bucketName)